bruceravel/BLA-XANES/doc/lib/Xray/BLA/Plot.rst

 ****

-Xray::BLA::Plot - A plotting method for BLA-XANES
+Xray::BLA::Plot - A plotting role for BLA-XANES

 ***********